 Copper Compression Socks

 Looking and feeling a lot like traditional compression socks, copper compression socks have been recommended by health providers to provide what appears on the surface to be an improved garment for neuropathy patients.
-The fabric of these socks is infused with copper ions.
-This is believed to help reduce the amount of germs and bacteria that can live on and within the fabric thus decreasing the risk of a painful infection.
+The fabric of these socks is infused with copper ions, which are believed to help reduce the amount of germs and bacteria that can live on and within the fabric thus decreasing the risk of a painful infection.

 All That Copper In Your Compression Socks May Not Be Such A Good Thing!